Theta functions on varieties with effective anti-canonical class: Broken lines and canonical global functions

 over normalized broken lines with asymptotic monomial $m$ and ending at a general point $p\in\fou$.
 Moreover, the $\vartheta_m$ form an $A[Q]/I$-module basis of $\Gamma(\foX^\circ, \O_{\foX^\circ})$:

 \end{theorem}

-\proof Without joints contained in the singular locus $\Delta$ of the affine structure compatibility of $\vartheta_m(p)$ with varying $p$ within a chamber is contained in \cite{CPS}, Lemma~4.7.
+\begin{proof} Without joints contained in the singular locus $\Delta$ of the affine structure, compatibility of $\vartheta_m(p)$ with varying $p$ within a chamber is covered by \cite{CPS}, Lemma~4.7.
 This proof works literally the same in the present case with the assumption of consistency in codimension two.
 Here Proposition~\ref{Prop: vartheta^foj_m exist} replaces \cite{CPS}, Proposition~3.2 at codimension two joints.
 This latter proposition describes the result of transporting a monomial across $B_\foj$ for a joint $\foj$, in the context of \cite{affinecomplex} with $\Delta$ transverse to joints, in particular defining the local canonical functions $\vartheta^\foj_m$.